MunaLugonvu/Challenge-One/README.md

-#Women In Tech Challenge One
+#Women In Tech Program

-This is Lugonvu Mayimuna Kizza's Code
+  This is Lugonvu Mayimuna's Code For challenge One.
-A web development Project
+  It is A website about Collge.